 Legislation behind the designation: Marine and Coastal Access Act (2009)

 Specific information on the conservation objectives relating to this site is provided in the Conservation Advice section.

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
-The most up-to-date information is reflected on the map on this section and in JNCC’s MPA mapper and the evidence underpinning this can be viewed in the Evidence section below.
+The most up-to-date information is reflected on the map on this section and in JNCC’s MPA Mapper and the evidence underpinning this can be viewed in the Monitoring and Evidence section below.

 The diagram below is a summary of the key milestones involved in the selection and designation of Queenie Corner MCZ.
 More detail can be found within the Relevant Documentation section and in the post-consultation advice.

 The documents referred to below and any other historical documents relating to Queenie Corner MCZ were produced during the selection and designation process and therefore may be out of date.
 This Site Information Centre is the most up-to-date source of information for this MPA and will reflect any additional information gathered since these documents were produced.
 Further information about the Marine Conservation Zone site selection process and historic MCZ advice is available on JNCC's MCZ webpage.